 - Collaboration and teamwork

-2. How to become a data analyst from scratch (actionable steps)
+2. How to become a data analyst from scratch: Step-by-step guide

 You don’t need a full-blown degree to become a data analyst, but you do need a structured and formal approach to learning the necessary skills.
 The best (and most flexible) way to do so is through a project-based course.
 Some key things to look for when choosing a course are: